isomerpages/moe-fengshanpri/_links/For Staff.md

 <br> Booking Updates link: [https://go.gov.sg/fsps-transportbooking-response](https://go.gov.sg/fsps-transportbooking-response)

 Staff to access transport bus /van booking using the form above, as well as monitoring of updates and status of booking.
-Require ICON login to access the site and booking.
+Require ICON login to access the site response and booking.

 #### ST Synthesis ESMS Asset Management